emeier6/qbb2022-answers/day4-lunch/README.md

 				To set to the name of the vcf file we are inporting, and I am sure you could take out the vcf part.

 		-
+#Exercise3: Create documentation

+	Add documentation for bxlab/cmdb-plot-vcfs in day4-lunch/README.md including:

+	Synopsis – <50 words
+	Usage – syntax including input file requirements Dependencies – software requirements
+	Description – how it works (bullet points or prose) Output – example output
+	Look to other documentation like bedtools for inspiration